juansbeck/playinsert/README.md

 &nbsp;
 &nbsp;

-An open-source cloud gaming platform built for you to play together with your friends. <br/> A GeForce NOW alternative that can be self-hosted.<br/>
+An open-source Cloud Gaming platform built for you to play, Social, on Solana Blockchain together with your friends. <br/> A GeForce NOW alternative that can be self-hosted.<br/>

 </div>